JanhaviK30/JanhaviK30/README.md

 - 🎓 First-year **BTech** student passionate about technology and innovation
 - 🧠 Interested in **AI, Web Development, and Open Source Collaboration**
 - 🌐 Represented **Spain and India** in **Model United Nations**
-- 🤖 Participated in **Kalamgiro Futuristic Committee** as an AI delegate
+- 🤖 Participated in **Kalamgiri Futuristic Committee** as an AI delegate
 - ⚖️ Working on a mini-project: **Judiciary of India — Guardian of the Constitution**
 - ✨ Strong believer in learning, building, and sharing